Archan6el/NSA-Codebreaker-2025-Writeup/Task1.md

 cp b /etc/runlevels/default/console
 ```

-They then use `a`, which they name `/bin/console` to hide it (to make it look like the some legitimate binary), to write data to `/etc/apk/macwszvxno`, which appears to be storing malware parameters or something similar.
+They then use `a`, which they name `/bin/console` to hide it (to make it look like some legitimate binary), to write data to `/etc/apk/macwszvxno`, which appears to be storing malware parameters or something similar.

 ```
 /bin/console -s -o /etc/apk/macwszvxno